rainforestapp/FrontendPractices/Components/UnitTesting.md

 Currently we use [jest](https://github.com/facebook/jest/) as our unit testing framework, although this might change in the near future.

-When building applications with React & Redux you will spend most of your time testing components.
+When building applications with React & Redux you will spend a fair amount of your time writing unit tests.
 These usually consist of actions, a component and a reducer.

 ## Testing Actions
-...

 ## Testing a Component